-National Immunization Awareness Month is the perfect time to promote immunizations and remind family, friends, and coworkers to get caught up on their shots.
+National Immunization Awareness Month is a great time to promote vaccines and remind family, friends, and coworkers to stay up to date on their shots.

 - Organize a free or low-cost immunization clinic at a local community or health center.

-- Create and distribute an immunization tracking card.
-Include space for people to record the names and dates of their shots along with helpful facts and phone numbers.
+- Distribute vaccination record cards with space for people to write down the names and dates of their shots.
+Include helpful facts and phone numbers.

-- Partner with a school nurse to host an immunization education event for parents at a local school.
+- Partner with a school nurse to host an educational event for parents about the importance of immunizations.

-- Work with local summer camps to provide tips on the immunizations children need before they attend camp.
+- Work with local summer camps to make sure children get important shots before attending camp.

-Contact the Centers for Disease Control and Prevention at firstname.lastname@example.org more information and materials.
+For more information and materials, contact the Centers for Disease Control and Prevention at firstname.lastname@example.org.